 Stephen Wolfram’s unfortunate ego

-Sunday 21 July 2002This is more than 22 years old.
+Sunday 21 July 2002This is over 22 years old.
 Be careful.

 I’ve started reading Stephen Wolfram’s landmark book, A New Kind Of Science.
 Much has already been said about Wolfram’s high opinion of himself, and his presentation style.
 Even knowing these things beforehand, my breath was taken away by the sheer size of Wolfram’s ego.